LittleBlocks/LittleBlocks.Reports/README.md

 Easify.Reports
 ============

-The library facilitates the generation of Excel and Json base results from different providers.
+The library facilitates the generation of Excel and Json based results from different providers.

 ## Get Started